SemanticMediaWiki/SemanticBreadcrumbLinks/CONFIGURATION.md

 namespace did not describe a property search strategy.

 `$GLOBALS['egSBLPropertySearchPatternByNamespace']` supports an individual search pattern on a per namespace basis.
-If no search pattern is declared for a namespace then the search is disabled and unless `egSBLUseSubpageDiscoveryForFallback` is enabled, SBL will not try to use a subpage hierarchy to build a breadcrumb trail.
+If no search pattern is declared for a namespace then the search is disabled.
+If `egSBLUseSubpageDiscoveryForFallback` is not enabled then SBL will not try to resolve a possible subpage hierarchy to build a breadcrumb trail.

 It is also possible to use user-defined properties (need to be defined as page-type property) while the amount of properties specified per namespace will be used as maximum depth for possible antecedents matches